Quick overview

 When approving an agreement, the court first examines whether it is in the best interests of the child.
 It assesses the parents’ ability to reach an agreement, any conflicts between them and the overall stability of the environment they can provide for the child.
 If the court finds that the parents are unable to cooperate effectively, it may decide on another form of custody, such as sole custody for one parent.

-The ability to cooperate is crucial not only in making the agreement but also in implementing it.
+The ability to cooperate is crucial not only in the conclusion of the agreement but also in its implementation.
 Parents should be prepared to compromise with each other and to communicate openly.

 Tip for article